Realme 9 Pro Plus has been in the market for quite some time.

 They said the same thing about the Realme 9 Pro Plus.

-Just to increase the camera count, Realme has added this useless 2MP camera.
-It’s of no use in real life.
+It’s clear that to increase the camera count, Realme has added this useless 2MP camera.

 What’s the primary purpose of having an OIS camera?